dotnet/AspNetCore.Docs/aspnetcore/blazor/components/class-libraries-and-static-server-side-rendering.md

 The benefit of this mode is cheaper, more scalable hosting, because no ongoing server resources are required to hold component state, no ongoing connection must be maintained between browser and server, and no WebAssembly payload is required in the browser.

-By default, all existing components can still be used with static SSR.
+All existing components can still be used with static SSR.
 However, the cost of this mode is that event handlers, such as `@onclick`&dagger;, can't be run for the following reasons:

 * There's no .NET code in the browser to run them.
 * The server has immediately discarded any component and renderer state that would be needed to execute event handlers or to rerender the same component instances.